Cream Puffs with Fluffy Creamy Meyer Lemon Curd

 One of the biggest joys in gardening is to share our abundance and bounty with those who appreciate it.
 Because of those happy faces, we just can’t stop.
 Bunches of citrus bring so much joy, they’re like Winter’s Sunshine.

-Last week was all about meyer lemon cream puffs.
-Folks, these are the bomb.
-Literally the best filling we’ve ever had.
+Last week was all about this cream puffs recipe with meyer lemon curd.
+Folks is literally the best filling we’ve ever had.
 You must try a batch!

 The whipped meyer lemon curd filling is fragrant, floral and full of meyer lemon flavor.
 It’s this meyer lemon curd that is perfectly tangy and sweet, and then when folded into whipped cream the texture becomes INCREDIBLE.
 It’s hard to not eat it by the spoonfulls.
 You just might end up eating the whole bowl of fluffy whipped meyer lemon curd.
 Who needs the actual cream puff?!

 gently fold the lemon curd into whipped cream

 Don’t feel guilty if you find yourself making a second batch of the whipped fluffy meyer lemon curd.
 It just means that you love meyer lemons just as much as we do.

 diane and todd